Reading Performance of Learning Disabled Students

 Conclusion

 Students with learning disabilities are an important part to society.
 Steps have to be undertaken to ensure that they receive similar educational standards as the rest of the population.
 One way to do that is through integrating technology in the learning system.
 That is the surest way of bridging the gap between general populace and LD students.
 Educational assessment is mainly purposed at finding out what a learner may or may not be able to do and how they learn best in order to take appropriate intervention measures.
 On realization that the learner needs further assessment, the assessment team should refer them to a specialist for diagnostic assessment and decisions on intervention measures.
-The specialists include a speech therapist, clinical psychologist, reading specialist, pediatrician among others.
+Among the professionals are a pediatrician, clinical psychologist, reading specialist, and speech therapist.
 To facilitate planning for the assessment, the team members should work collaboratively and in a participative manner too to ensure a wholesome assessment.
-Additionally, the assessments should be carried out in learnerâs school or at home unless the learner proves to have both educational and other problems calling for specialized attention.
+Additionally, the assessments should be carried out in learner’s school or at home unless the learner proves to have both educational and other problems calling for specialized attention.
 Prior to the commencement of the learner, the teacher, and other team members should have a planning schedule for the determination of what is to be assessed and how the information is to be gathered as well as assessment objectives.
 Assessment objectives entail areas to which forces should be prioritized.
 This will increase the level of uptake of technology in schools for LD students.

 Reference List